OxBright Essay Competition 2023

 The OxBright Essay Competition gives you the chance to think about the future, challenge yourself beyond the school curriculum, and consider your subject through a wider lens.

-All shortlisted entrants will be invited to attend one of our autumn Online Conferences free of charge, and there are a variety of prestigious prizes for the winners.
+All shortlisted entrants will be invited to attend one of our Online Conferences free of charge, and there are a variety of prestigious prizes for the winners.

 We look forward to reading your submission!

-Essay Question 2023
+Essay Question 2024

 Subjects